 adapted from UGG and OOGA

-I knew deep down that someone or someone(s) had most certainly thought of this before me,..especially since Sriracha is one of the most popular hot chili sauces out there, and it would MARRY so well with bread, but there’s always a small chance, right?
+I knew deep down that someone or someone(s) had most certainly thought of Sriracha bread before me, especially since Sriracha is one of the most popular Asian chili sauces out there, and it would MARRY so well with bread, but there’s always a small chance, right?

-Well..it was not to be..but I did find this great recipe for it..saving me a lot of leg work.
-Of course, I made a few changes..like doubling the sriracha and adding 1 cup of pepper jack cheese along with the cheddar to increase the heat factor, but you can use all cheddar, or any combination of cheeses you prefer.
+Well..it was not to be, but I did find this great recipe for Sriracha cheddar bread, saving me a lot of leg work (linked below).
+Of course, I made a few changes, like doubling the sriracha and adding 1 cup of pepper jack cheese along with the cheddar to increase the heat factor, but you can use all cheddar or any combination of cheeses you prefer.

-This bread is not your usual soft crusted white bread, since you spray the sides of the oven and top of the loaf with water before shutting the oven door.
-This produces steam, which gives the bread a very crisp, flaky, rustic crust – similar to a baguette.
-If you prefer a softer crust, skip the water spray steaming.
+This bread is not your usual soft-crusted white bread since you spray the sides of the oven and top of the loaf with water before shutting the oven door.
+This produces steam, which gives the bread a very crisp, flaky, rustic crust, similar to a French or Italian loaf.
+If you prefer a softer crust, skip the water spray steam bath.

 Recipe for Sriracha Cheddar Swirl Bread – Add one cup of shredded pepper jack cheese and double the sriracha in the recipe.
-I also rolled the dough to 9″ x 12′ inch rectangle…rolling it up from the 9-inch side.
+I also rolled the dough to 9″ x 12′ inch rectangle, rolling it up from the 9-inch side.
 If you want to make it Buffalo, substitute a Hot Buffalo (cayenne) Sauce, like Frank’s Red Hot, for the Sriracha.

-Finally..of course you can make great sandwiches with this bread, but trust me, between two people..you’ll end up ripping off hunks and finishing it before you can even say sandwich.
+Finally, of course you can make great sandwiches with this Sriracha cheese bread, but trust me, between two or more people, you’ll end up ripping off hunks and finishing it before you can even say sandwich.
 Okay, huge exaggeration, so I’ll change that to; before you can even say Sriracha Cheese Bread Sandwich!

 Congratulations, Korena..I’m sure you’ll do some amazing things with whatever you choose with your coupon!
 As soon as I receive an email back from you, I’ll send you the coupon code ASAP..unless I’m asleep.